 Baptism at St. Andrew’s involves participating in a baptism workshop and celebrating the baptism during a worship service.
 Baptisms are performed during most regular services.

 The one-hour baptism workshop reviews what baptism is, what it means for you and/or your child, tips for raising a family of faith, and what the day of baptism will look like.
-Infants and children are welcome, though childcare is also provided for in-person workshops.
-Teens and adults are welcome to attend a workshop or arrange a conversation with a pastor.

 The celebration in worship includes the baptism with parents (if a child/youth) and baptismal Godparent(s) joining at the front.
 Extended family and friends are invited to join the worship service to witness the special day.
 Families receive a keepsake baptismal cloth and a candle to light on baptismal anniversaries and other significant events in the child’s/person’s life ahead.